blixt/FSCSwipeCell/README.md

     * The cell has been swiped any distance
     * The cell is done closing (either because the user swiped it shut, or didn't swipe beyond the threshold)
 * Repurposes the standard `UITableViewCell`'s `contentView`, so all table view styles are supported
+* Lets you assign `leftView` or `rightView` immediately before showing them, so you can reuse one view for all cells

 ### What it doesn't do

 * It doesn't create or handle any content in the left/right views
 * It (currently) doesn't allow the cell to stay half-open (e.g., like the Mail app's more/delete buttons)

+### Why not one of the other swipeable cell libraries out there?

+It really depends on what you're after.
+This library gives you some more control of how the cell renders when swiped, but if you just want to show a few buttons when the user swipes left, use [UITableViewRowAction][], or if you want some more functionality on the buttons, check out [SWTableViewCell][] or [MGSwipeTableCell][].
+There are some things I needed for my app which are out of the scope of those libraries, which is why I made this library.
+Hopefully all these libraries together will help cover everyone's needs.

 ## A note on stability